-Our Veterinarians and team members regard the Small Animal Hospital with an entirely new perspective.
+Our veterinarians and team members regard the UF Small Animal Hospital with an entirely new perspective.
 By adopting a feline perspective in all areas that contribute to care, including the hospital environment, staff training, client education, and more, the hospital’s culture is one in which every person is mindful of constantly improving the experience and care of the feline patient.

 Cat Friendly Practices have completed a self-assessment checklist that shows they have incorporated the standard criteria for their practice to be cat friendly.
 Program standards for the delivery of care to the feline population are research-based and represent the highest standards of feline medical care.
 To be considered for approval into the program, the practice has met the criteria on the checklist, attended special training, reviewed educational materials, and designated a Cat Advocate.